nodes777/aquascraperOld/README.md

 # Aquascraper

 Aquascraper scrapes the results of the closed auctions from aquabid.com.
 It then sends that data to Firebase to be rendered.
+I wrote about the process of making this [on medium](https://medium.com/@Tnodes/all-i-wanted-to-do-is-scrape-in-javascript-c329c8e757e3)

 ## Installation
 Requires: